-'OITNB' can't help but make a political statement
+'Orange Is the New Black' season 5 sees political parallel with intense plotline - amNewYork

 As the Litchfield inmates riot following Poussey’s death, one can’t help but notice the real-life political parallels in a nation where many have been resisting the Trump administration since its inception.

-“OITNB” has never been a show to shy away from incorporating current-day cultural movements -- women’s equality, police brutality, Black Lives Matter -- into its plotline, but according to Schilling (Piper Chapman), the goal isn’t to make a political statement, per say.
+“OITNB” has never been a show to shy away from incorporating current-day cultural movements — women’s equality, police brutality, Black Lives Matter — into its plotline, but according to Schilling (Piper Chapman), the goal isn’t to make a political statement, per se.

 The show is “inherently political,” but creator Jenji Kohan chooses to call herself a storyteller rather than an activist, Schilling said.